AdaCore/ada-spark-rfcs/considered/rfc-string-interpolation.rst

-Within an interpolated string literal, the simple name of an object, or an expression, when enclosed in { ... }, is expanded at run-time into the result of calling 'Image on the object or expression (trimmed of a leading space if the second character is a digit).
+Within an interpolated string literal, the simple name of an object, or an expression, when enclosed in { ... }, is expanded at run-time into the result of calling 'Image on the object or expression (trimmed of a leading space if the type is numeric-ish -- see below), unless it is already a string or a single character.
 In addition, control/special characters (or character sequences) such as newline or tab can be included in the string literal using an escape sequence, where the first character is the backslash ('\\'), and the next character or characters identifies the special character or character sequence of interest.
+Note that unlike normal string literals, doubled characters have no special significance.
+So to include a double-quote or a brace character in an interpolated string, they must be preceded by a '\\'.

 A simple example of string interpolation would be: